Research

 The COVID-19 pandemic not only represents a serious threat to human life and livelihoods, it has transformed experiences of death, grief, and memorialisation.
 Social distancing regulations have upended cultural and religious traditions by restricting interaction with the deceased, attendance at funerals, and visitation at cemeteries.
 Simultaneously, communities have found creative responses to restrictions through new rituals and uses of technology.
 At the heart of these disruptions and transformations are death care workers, who provide an essential service in the face of uncertainty but are often overlooked in official pandemic responses and media coverage.

-This research tackles the problem of how to manage individual and communal expectations of death rites that uphold human decency and tradition, while continuing to protect death care workers under the conditions of a global pandemic and its aftermath.
-The team will assess the Australian response and formulate recommendations for improvement to funeral practices during and following pandemic, with a view to long-term research.
-Conducting this research now will ensure that the death care sector will be better equipped to deliver a safe and compassionate response during future disruptive events.
+In this research project, we tackled the problem of how to manage individual and communal expectations of death rites that uphold human decency and tradition, while continuing to protect death care workers under the conditions of a global pandemic and its aftermath.
+The team has assessed the Australian response and formulate recommendations for improvement to funeral practices during and following pandemic, with a view to long-term research.
+Conducting this research ensures that the death care sector will be better equipped to deliver a safe and compassionate response during future disruptive events.

-This project is funded by the Arts Collaborative Research Seed Funding Scheme at The University of Melbourne.
+This project was funded by the Arts Collaborative Research Seed Funding Scheme at The University of Melbourne.

 Digital Commemoration